British Columbia Rental Laws – An Overview of Landlord Tenant Rights in Vancouver

 Landlord Rights & Responsibilities in British Columbia

-• Evict the tenant for violating the terms of the lease agreement, such as unpaid rent.
+• Evict the tenant using a written notice for violating the terms of the lease agreement, such as unpaid rent.
+This includes not renewing a fixed-term tenancy.

-If the tenant violates any of these rights, the landlord can file a complaint with the Residential Tenancy Branch.
-The agency will conduct investigations and make a decision, which may include eviction of the tenant or compensation.
+If the tenant violates any of these rights or violates any tenancy agreements, landlords can file a complaint with the Residential Tenancy Branch.
+The agency will conduct investigations and make a decision, which may include eviction of the tenant from the rental unit or compensation for any violations of the tenancy agreement.

 two people shaking hands